iamatulsingh/iamatulsingh.github.io/_posts/2023-12-17-supermarket-htb.md

 - [ ] Read the encrypted strings from `jni` and write a script in any chosen language to decrypt it.
 - [ ] Hook the function and read the value from it which will require a rooted android phone/emulator.
-- [x] Use some own custom tool and save some precious time `(Which I did by the way)`.
+- [x] Use self written custom tool and save some precious time `(Which I did by the way)`.

-If you see the code after decompiling, you can see that it's reading strings from a `jni` library name `supermarket` which is present in `lib` folder.
+If you check the code after decompilation, you can see that it's reading strings from a `jni` library name `supermarket` which is present in `lib` folder.

 ```java
 static {